Epilobium brunnescens

-Epilobium brunnescens is a flowering plant belonging to the willowherb genus Epilobium in the family Onagraceae.
+Epilobium brunnescens is a flowering plant in the willowherb family Onagraceae.
 It is a small, creeping, perennial plant with white or pale pink flowers.
 It is native to New Zealand and south-east Australia and has been introduced to Northern Europe.
 Its common names include New Zealand willowherb in Great Britain and Ireland, creeping willowherb in New Zealand and bog willowherb for the Australian subspecies.